Top 20 Dog Food Brands

 Farmina Logo

 Farmina is the flagship brand of the Italian company Farmina Pet Foods, which opened its first factory in 1965.
-Then products for dogs and cats were added to the range.
-They are based on unique formulas that consider pets’ physiological needs.
+Products for dogs and cats were then added to the range.
+They are based on unique formulas that take into account the physiological needs of pets.

-Farmina is known as the creator of Vet Life diet diets, which are effective when combined with medications to treat urolithiasis, diabetes, and obesity.
-But there are also everyday food options designed to meet the individual needs of puppies and adult dogs.
+Farmina is known as the creator of Vet Life diet diets, which are effective in combination with medications for the treatment of urolithiasis, diabetes, and obesity.
+But there are also everyday foods designed to meet the individual needs of puppies and adult dogs.

 Farmina